Mubashir12392/Boulevard-Mall_Django_Project/readme.md

-# Online Shopping Store Django Project
+# Boulevard Mall Django Project

 This is a Django project that allows users to browse and purchase products from an online store.
 Users can create accounts, add items to their cart, and checkout securely using Stripe payment processing.